potapov-ev/Notes/README.md

 ## Comments

 >Nothing can be quite so helpful as a well-placed comment.
 Nothing can clutter >up a module more than frivolous dogmatic comments.
-Nothing can be quite so >damaging as an old crufty comment that propagates lies and misinformation.
+Nothing can be quite so damaging as an old crufty comment that propagates lies and misinformation.
+ - Robert C. Martin "Clean Code"

 Commentary is a necessary evil

 Comments are always failures.
 We must have them because we cannot always figure out how to express ourselves without them, but their use is not a cause for celebration.
 The ideal situation is when your code doesn't need comments.
 We must strive for this.